Services & Industries

 U.S. District Court, District of Oregon

 Lauren is an associate in Tonkon Torp’s Litigation Department.
-She works with multinational companies, regional companies, and local businesses as an advocate to help them achieve their goals through trial and dispute resolution strategies.
-She represents businesses in state and federal courts, as well as in administrative settings including private mediation and in judicial settlement conferences.
+Lauren focuses her work on all types of commercial disputes, with a growing emphasis in complex real estate litigation.
+She advocates for multinational companies, regional companies, and local businesses to help them achieve their goals through trial and dispute resolution.
+Lauren represents businesses in state and federal courts, as well as in administrative settings including private mediation and in judicial settlement conferences.

 Prior to joining Tonkon Torp, Lauren was an attorney with the Eugene, Oregon law firm Gleaves Swearingen LLP.
 Lauren attended the University of Oregon School of Law where she graduated Order of the Coif and served as Editor-in-Chief of the Oregon International Law Review.
 Lauren was also an O’Connell Fellow with the Public Law and Policy program and a recipient of the Laird Kirkpatrick Book Prize.